Two If by Sea

 Two If by Sea (also known in the United Kingdom as Stolen Hearts) is a 1996 American romantic comedy film directed by Bill Bennett, and starring Sandra Bullock and Denis Leary.
 The screenplay, written by Leary and Mike Armstrong, is based on a story by Leary, Armstrong, and Ann Lembeck.
+The title of the film is a reference to the phrase "one if by land, two if by sea" associated with Paul Revere's midnight ride.